Mithilasen/waveform-Generator/README.md

 Project Structure
 -  SineWave_Generator/ – Contains design and simulation files for the sine wave generator.
--  SquareWave_Generator/ – Contains design and simulation files for the square wave generator.
--  TriangularWave_Generator/ – Contains design and simulation files for the triangular wave generator.

 Tools Used
 LTSpice – For circuit simulation